Approaching Globally Optimal Energy Efficiency in Interference Networks via Machine Learning: Introduction

 Transmit power control belongs to the most fundamental problems in research on cellular mobile networks~\cite{chiang2008power} and it is an important measure to optimize objectives such as weighted sum-rate~\cite{zhang2011weighted}, \gls{ee}~\cite{matthiesen2020globally} and fairness~\cite{ghazanfari2020enhanced}.
 These problems share some significant similarities, among which the non-convexity due to the fractional nature of the \gls{sinr} expression is a major difficulty, because multiple local optima could exist and convex optimization techniques are not applicable.

-This paper focuses on the \gls{ee} optimization since the energy consumption is a key performance indicator for the future sustainable wireless communication systems.
-Among different techniques, transmit power control is an important approach to improve the \gls{ee} in the air interface.
-On the other hand, given the similarities of the above-mentioned power control problems in cellular networks and the fact that the \gls{ee} maximization problem with multiple users is particularly difficult~\cite{zappone2015energy}, the proposed solution is expected to have good generalizability to other power control problems, if it can solve the \gls{ee} maximization problem effectively.
+\begin{change} This paper focuses on the \gls{ee} optimization since the energy consumption is a key performance indicator of green communication in the fifth-generation (5G) communication and beyond.
+According to the \gls{ngmn} alliance 5G white paper~\cite{alliance20155g}, the \gls{ee} is required to be improved by a factor of 2000 compared to current wireless networks. \end{change} Among different techniques, transmit power control is an important approach to improve the \gls{ee} in the air interface.
+On the other hand, given the similarities of the above-mentioned power control problems in cellular networks and the fact that the \gls{ee} maximization problem with multiple users is particularly difficult~\cite{zappone2015energy}, the proposed solution is expected to have good generalizability to other power control problems.